tastejs/todomvc/examples/react/readme.md

 - Update React syntax to ES6 or use React Hooks

-- Abiltiy to edit or remove existing tag
+- Add abiltiy to edit or remove existing tags

 - Add multiple tags (separated by commas or spaces)

+- Create a separate component for "tag" and maybe "tagInput" for better separation of concerns

+- Add ability to filter by selecting numerous tags at once